ExPlanetology/jaxmod/docs/index.rst

 Jaxmod Documentation
 ####################

-| Lead author: Dan J. Bower
+| Author: Dan J. Bower
 | Institute of Geochemistry and Petrology
 | Department of Earth and Planetary Sciences
 | ETH Zurich, Switzerland